Triston Casas Preview, Player Props: Red Sox vs. Royals

 Triston Casas At The Plate

-- Casas leads Boston with an OBP of .365 this season while batting .262 with 62 walks and 58 runs scored.

-- Among qualified batters in MLB play, his batting average ranks 66th, his on-base percentage ranks 20th, and he is 28th in the league in slugging.
+- Among qualified batters, he ranks 59th in batting average, while his on-base percentage ranks 17th and he is 23rd in slugging.

-- Casas will look to extend his five-game hitting streak.
-He's batting .471 with one homer in his last games.
+- Casas will look to extend his six-game hitting streak.
+He's batting .471 with one homer during his last games.

-- Casas has picked up a hit in 71 of 119 games this season, with multiple hits 26 times.
+- In 60.0% of his 120 games this season, Casas has picked up at least one hit.
+He's also had 27 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.